WillemNieuwenhuis/anon_excel/readme.md

 The post-course survey contains survey results obtained after the lecture/workshop/course.

-Multiple sets of pre- and post-course surveys are allowed.
+Only a single set of pre- and post-course surveys is expected.
-The filenames of pre- and post-course surveys are the same, but the pre-course survey starts with `Pre`, while the post-course surveys starts with `Post`.
+The filenames of pre- and post-course surveys are unique: the pre-course survey starts with `Pre`, the post-course surveys starts with `Post`.
 For example:

 ```
-Pre-Course Survey_ Perceived Sense of Community in Blended Learning(1-5).xlsx
+Pre-Course Survey_ Perceived Sense of Community in Blended Learning(1-89).xlsx
-Post-Course Survey_ Perceived Sense of Community in Blended Learning(1-5).xlsx
+Post-Course Survey_ Perceived Sense of Community in Blended Learning(1-34).xlsx
 ```

 Properties of the surveys: